CSL Highlights Major ESG Achievements in 2023 Sustainability Report

-MONTREAL, July 04, 2024 (GLOBE NEWSWIRE) -- The CSL Group (“CSL”), a global leader in sustainable marine transportation solutions, today unveiled its 2023 Corporate Sustainability Report, reflecting its commitment to transparency and accountability in environmental, social, and governance (ESG) matters.
+Montreal, July 05, 2024 (GLOBE NEWSWIRE) -- The CSL Group (“CSL”), a global leader in sustainable marine transportation solutions, today unveiled its 2023 Corporate Sustainability Report, reflecting its commitment to transparency and accountability in environmental, social, and governance (ESG) matters.

 “Our achievements in 2023 demonstrate significant progress towards our environmental, social, and governance targets and mark a crucial step in the decarbonization of our operations,” said Louis Martel, CSL’s President and CEO.
 “With these accomplishments, we are well positioned to drive significant progress in the future.”